helixge/jquery.equal-heights/README.md

-# jquery-equalheights
+# jquery.equal-heights
-Jquery plugin for making elements equal height.
+jQuery plugin for making elements equal height.
 Bu default UI will be updated at time of the execution and addtitionaly on the following events:
 * document.ready
 * window.load
 * window.resize